Stockholm Water Prize: Past winners and official motivation

-2019: Jackie King
+2019: Jackie King, Extraordinary Professor at the Institute for Water Studies, University of the Western Cape, South Africa, won the award for her contributions to global river management.
+She is internationally recognized for developing approaches to analyze costs and benefits of water resources development, especially emphasizing the need to consider environmental flows, and for her advocacy among transboundary water decision-makers at all government levels.

 2018: Bruce Rittmann and Mark van Loosdrecht won the award together for revolutionizing water and wastewater treatment.
 Their research has demonstrated the possibilities to remove harmful contaminants from water, cut wastewater treatment costs, reduce energy consumption, and even recover chemicals and nutrients for recycling.
 Mark van Loosdrecht is Professor in Environmental Biotechnology at Delft University of Technology, The Netherlands.
 Bruce Rittmann is Professor of Environmental Engineering and Director of the Biodesign Swette Center for Environmental Biotechnology at the Biodesign Institute, Arizona State University, USA.

 2017: Stephen McCaffrey, "trailblazer in international water law" won the award "for his unparalleled contribution to the evolution and progressive realization of international water law".
 He is a distinguished Professor of Law at the University of the Pacific, McGeorge School of Law, in Sacramento, California, USA.

 2016: Joan Rose, Professor at Michigan State University, USA, for “The nexus of water-related microbiology, water quality and public health is rife with uncertainty – in both theory and practice.
 The world is blessed with few individuals who can tackle the increasing and changing challenges to clean water and health, starting from state-of-the-art science through dedicated and original research, then moving to professional dissemination, effective lobbying of the legislative arena, influencing practitioners, and raising the general awareness.
 Joan Rose is the leading example of this extremely rare blend of talents.”